ryu1kn/spring--working-with-beans/README.md

 * has the same web app.
 Bookstore.
 * contains unit tests that uses the corresponding bean definition style.
-* is written in Kotlin (which can confuse Java/Groovy users...)
+* is written in Kotlin (as the original audiences are Kotlin devs...)

 ## Usage